Sam H. Harris Theatre: Initial plans

 The Urban Development Corporation (UDC), an agency of the New York state government, proposed redeveloping the area around a portion of West 42nd Street in 1981.
 The plan centered around four towers that were to be built at 42nd Street's intersections with Broadway and Seventh Avenue, developed by Park Tower Realty and the Prudential Insurance Company of America.
 The city government selected the Nederlander Organization in April 1982 to operate the New Amsterdam and Harris theaters as legitimate theaters.
+The Cine Theater Corporation acquired the Harris Theatre from the Cinema Circuit in April 1984 and immediately announced plans to renovate it for $250,000.
 The UDC also selected Jujamcyn Theaters to redevelop three other theaters on the block.
 As a result, the Brandts and Cine Theater Corp. sued the UDC, claiming that the moves shut out independent theatrical operators, but a state court dismissed the lawsuit.
 Ultimately, the 42nd Street Redevelopment Project was delayed for several years due to lawsuits and disputes concerning the towers.
 The Nederlander Organization was still planning to restore the New Amsterdam and Harris theaters in the late 1980s.

-In 1989, The Durst Organization acquired the leases to eight theaters in Times Square, including the Harris.
+In 1989, the Durst Organization acquired the leases to eight theaters in Times Square, including the Harris.
 It subsequently announced plans to renovate the eight theaters in February 1990.
 The New York state government acquired the theater sites that April via eminent domain.
 The city had planned to buy out the theaters' leases but withdrew after the 42nd Street Company indicated it would lease the theaters to another developer.
 Although Durst protested the move, a New York Supreme Court judge ruled that the sites could be acquired by condemnation.
 Government officials hoped that development of the theaters would finally allow the construction of the four towers around 42nd Street, Broadway, and Seventh Avenue.

 Norman Adie of 42nd Street Theaters, who had owned the theater until it was condemned, initially agreed to vacate the site but later reneged, resulting in a years-long dispute between him and the city and state governments.
 The theater continued to screen movies, even as most other tenants of nearby buildings had moved elsewhere.
 42nd Street Development Project Inc. had taken over the New Amsterdam, Harris, and Empire theaters by 1992.
 The theater was still operating as late as 1993, when it screened first runs of movies, charging $6 a ticket.
 The Harris Theatre closed permanently the next year.
+Adie fought the city and state governments' acquisition of his theater, saying: "I'm one of the last legitimate businesses there, but they only want big names."